jasmine/jasmine.github.io/_tutorials/custom_asymmetric_equality_testers.md

 expect(request.post).toHaveBeenCalledWith({ name: jasmine.any(String), age: multipleOf(10) });
 ```

-Just like Jasmine's built-in asymmetric matchers, your custom asymmetric matcher can be used
+Just like Jasmine's built-in asymmetric equality testers, yours can be used
 anywhere Jasmine does an equality check.

 ```js